Principal component analysis and sparse polynomial chaos expansions for global sensitivity analysis and model calibration: application to urban drainage simulation: Surrogate modeling

-This expansion is henceforth used as a metamodel of the original response vector.
-In \cref{fig:PCE:Accuracy} the simulated and emulated outflows are shown for three different input values in the experimental design.
+In \cref{fig:PCE:Accuracy} the simulated and emulated outflows are shown for three different input values in the experimental design that were randomly chosen.
 It is again ascertained that the obtained metamodel is sufficiently accurate for uncertainty quantification purposes.

+Although our regression approach does not explicitly guarantee the absence of negative outflow predictions, that would be unphysical, such predictions are not observed in our experiments.